folkertvanheusden/ipfixer/README.md

 ----------

 ipfixer is a collector for IPFIX and NetFlow v9 data.
-This data is captured and then stored in e.g. a MondoDB database.
+This data is captured and then stored in a MongoDB or PostgreSQL database.

 compiling